Merkur XR4Ti: Engine and transmission

 The second-order vibrations produced by this large four cylinder engine had been noticeable when it was used in the turbocharged Thunderbird and Cougar models.
 To minimize these in the XR4Ti without resorting to extreme measures such as adding balance shafts, extensive work was done to reduce noise, vibration, and harshness (NVH) in the power-train.
 The first measure taken to reduce NVH was to redesign the engine's external components, including the intake manifold, to increase the stiffness of the bracketing and lighten the components.
 The second measure was to reduce the amount of vibration transmitted to the body structure by using soft rubber engine mounts.
-Engine roll was controlled by wide-based mounting brackets and engine movement due to bumps was limited by having the brackets attached to the body via hydraulic mounts.
+Engine roll was controlled by wide-based mounting brackets, and engine movement due to bumps was limited by having the brackets attached to the body via hydraulic mounts.

 The base transmission was a 5-speed manual Ford Type 9 unit, while a Ford C3 3-speed automatic transmission was optional.

-Options, updates, special editions
+Options and updates

 The XR4Ti arrived on the market with an extensive list of standard and optional equipment.